ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 ### Installing `etcd`

-Let's download the `etcd` binary, unpack it and copy into appropriate system directory:
+Let's download the `etcd` binary, unpack it and copy into appropriate system directory.
+You might need to add `nameserver 8.8.8.8` at the end of `/etc/resolv.conf` if there are resolution issues below:

 ```bash
 etcd_archive=etcd-v${etcd_version}-linux-${arch}.tar.gz